multiverse-os/oht/README.md

 Each one will include an interface.go file that matches the general structure of the oht/interface.go file.
 APIs and UIs will interact with these interfaces.

 ## Building Decentralized Applications
 The best way to use the codebase in its current prealpha stage is to fork the repository and experiment.

 The goal is for oht to create a framework analagous to Rails.
 How rails provides an intuitive framework for creating web applications rapidly, oht is planned to be a framework for creating secure decentalized applications rapidly.

 The first release candidate will include tools to build a boilerplate decentralized application.

-### Usage
-A basic console is the first goal for the UI and will be used as a way of outlining the basic functional requirements of the design.
-Much of the functionality works but just has not yet been tied to the console command.

-    oht> /help
-    COMMANDS:
-      CONFIG:
-        /config                      - List configuration values
-        /set [config] [option]       - Change configuration options /unset [config]              - Unset configuration option
-        /save                        - Save configuration values

-      TOR:
-        /tor [start|stop]            - Start or stop tor process (Not Implemented) /newtor                      - Obtain new Tor identity (Not Implemented) /newonion                    - Obtain new onion address (Not Implemented)

-      NETWORK:
-        /peers                       - List all connected peers (Not Implemented) /successor                   - Next peer in identifier ring (Not Implemented) /predecessor                 - Previous peer in identifier ring (Not Implemented) /ftable                      - List ftable peers (Not Implemented) /create                      - Create new ring (Not Implemented) /connect [onion address|id]  - Join to ring with peer (Not Implemented) /lookup [onion address|id]   - Find onion address of account with id (Not Implemented) /ping [onion address]        - Ping peer (Not Implemented) /ringcast [message]          - Message every peer in ring (Not Implemented)

-      DHT:
-        /put [key] [value]           - Put key and value into database (Not Implemented) /get [key]                   - Get value of key (Not Implemented) /delete [key]                - Delete value of key (Not Implemented)

-      WEBUI:
-        /webui                       - Start webUI

-      ACCOUNT:
-        /accounts                    - List all accounts (Not Implemented) /generate                    - Generate new account key pair (Not Implemented) /delete                      - Delete an account key pair (Not Implemented) /sign [id] [message]         - Sign with account key pair (Not Implemented) /verify [id] [message]       - Verify a signed message with keypair (Not Implemented) /encrypt [id] [message]      - Encrypt a message with keypair (Not Implemented) /decrypt [id] [message]      - Decrypt a message with keypair (Not Implemented)

-      CONTACTS:
-        /contacts                    - List all saved contacts (Not Implemented) /request [id] [message]      - Request account to add your id to their contacts (Not Implemented) /add [id]                    - Add account to contacts (Not Implemented) /rm [id]                     - Remove account from contacts (Not Implemented) /whisper [id] [message]      - Direct message peer (Not Implemented) /contactcast [message]       - Message all contacts (Not Implemented)

-      CHANNELS:
-        /channels                    - List all known channels (Not Implemented) /channel                     - Generates a new channel (Not Implemented) /join [id]                   - Join channel with id (Not Implemented) /leave [id]                  - Leave channel with id (Not Implemented) /channelcast [id] [message]  - Message all channel subscribers (Not Implemented)

-        /quit

 ## Contribute